fauziyyanura/travel-landing-app/README.md

 -Content Layout:Detailed and visually appealing presentation of travel information.
 -Interactive Elements:Enhanced engagement through hover effects and interactive features.

-To use the mobile view,open the site on a mobile or smaller screen.The site is optimized for resolution of 600 pixels.
+To use the desktop view,open the site on a desktop browser or larger screen.The site is optimized for resolution of 1280x720 pixels or higher.

 ## Licenses
 This project is licensed under the MIT Licenses - See the [LICENSE](LICENSE) file for more details.